axelwass/federated-learning-network/README.md

 # Federated Learning Network

+This repository is a fork made to run an experiment over the Federation Learning Network.
+The details of the experimient are near the end of the document on the section "Robustness experiment".

 Provides a central node, and a client node implementation to build a Federated Learning network.
 The central node orchestrates the training of one or several models that is performed by the client nodes.
 Each client node has its own dataset to train a local model, and sends the result of the training to the